Free PRISMA 2020 Flow Diagram Generator

 Creating a publication-ready PRISMA 2020 flow diagram takes just a few steps with our free online generator:

-1. Select your template type — Choose from the 4 official PRISMA 2020 templates based on whether your review is new or updated, and whether you searched databases only or also used other sources.
+1. Select your template type: Choose from the 4 official PRISMA 2020 templates based on whether your review is new or updated, and whether you searched databases only or also used other sources.

-2. Enter your data — Fill in the numbers for each phase of your systematic review, from records identified through database searching to final included studies.
+2. Enter your data: Fill in the numbers for each phase of your systematic review, from records identified through database searching to final included studies.
 Add exclusion reasons for the eligibility phase.

-3. Preview in real time — Watch your PRISMA flow diagram build as you type.
+3. Preview in real time: Watch your PRISMA flow diagram build as you type.
 The live preview updates instantly with every change.

-4. Download your diagram — Export as a high-resolution PNG image ready for your manuscript, thesis, or journal submission.
+4. Download your diagram: Export as a high-resolution PNG image ready for your manuscript, thesis, or journal submission.

 Need to see an example first?
 Click the “AI Load Example” button to populate the form with realistic data from a published systematic review.
 Read our detailed guide on how to create a PRISMA flow diagram step by step.
+If you are still working out your identification numbers, the deduplication rate calculator turns your raw database counts into the figures this diagram needs.
+To check your whole manuscript against the reporting standard, the interactive PRISMA 2020 checklist tracks all 27 items as you address them.

 Why Researchers Choose Our PRISMA Diagram Generator